unstoppabledomains/dev-docs/partner/domain-actions-guides/overview.md

 ## Step 2: Sign the Transaction

-When working with a `Meta` transaction, you must sign the `tx.messageToSign` obtained from the Domain Actions API using the `ethers.js` library or a tool such as [Etherscan](https://etherscan.io/verifiedSignatures) or [Polygonscan](https://polygonscan.com/verifiedSignatures).
+When working with a `Meta` transaction, you must sign the `tx.messageToSign` obtained from the Domain Actions API using the `ethers.js` library or a tool such as [Etherscan](https://etherscan.io/verifiedSignatures), [Polygonscan](https://polygonscan.com/verifiedSignatures), or [Mumbai Polygonscan](https://mumbai.polygonscan.com/verifiedSignatures).
 After signing the message, you must send the signature to the Domain Actions API.

 For a `Regular` transaction, the process is slightly different.
 After signing the message, you must send it to the transaction pool.
 Once the transaction has been added to the pool, you send the `transaction hash` to the Domain Actions API.